appiokstella/appiokstella/README.md

 real problems.
 Every project I push is a step toward becoming the kind of engineer who builds things that matter.

-I also actively passionate to open source  because I believe the best way to grow as an engineer is to learn in public and give back to the communities that teach you.
+I also passionate about contributing to open source projects because I believe the best way to grow as an engineer is to learn in public and give back to the communities that teach you.